-- Background/objectives: Assessments for N&S-Atlantic SWO are tentatively scheduled for 2022.
-If possible the Committee should take into account emerging work on stock structure, growth and maturity and environmental effects, as well as historical life history parameters. - Priority: High priority. - Leader/Participation: CPCs and stock assessment modellers. - Timeframe: Data for the stock assessments will be reviewed at the data-preparatory meeting, as well as a discussion on the assessment models.
+- Background/objectives: Assessments for North and South Atlantic swordfish are tentatively scheduled for 2022.
+If possible, the Committee should take into account emerging work on stock structure, growth and maturity and environmental effects, as well as historical life history parameters. - Priority: High priority. - Leader/Participation: CPCs and stock assessment modellers. - Timeframe: Data for the stock assessments will be reviewed at the data preparatory meeting, as well as a discussion on the assessment models.
 The final analysis will be presented, discussed and agreed at the stock assessment session.